 Description

-The Combined Heat and Power (CHP) measure can provide electric and natural gas savings within the State of Illinois through the development and operation of CHP projects.
+The Combined Heat and Power (CHP) measure can provide energy savings within the State of Illinois through the development and operation of CHP projects.
 This measure is applicable for Conventional or Topping Cycle CHP systems, as well as Waste Heat-to-Power (WHP) or Bottoming Cycle CHP systems.
-The measure will reduce the total Btu’s of energy required to meet the end use needs of the facility.
-Depending on the application, the saved Btu’s can be converted into a combination of kWh and therms saved.
-In all cases estimates of the saved energy will account for any additional natural gas utilized at the site in order to operate the CHP system.
+The measure will reduce the total Btus of energy required to meet the end use needs of the facility.
+In all cases estimates of the saved energy will account for any additional fuel utilized at the site in order to operate the CHP system.

 It is recognized that CHP system design and configuration may be complex, and as such the calculation of energy savings may not be reducible to the equations within this measure.
 In such cases a more comprehensive engineering and financial analysis may be developed that more accurately incorporates the attributes of complex CHP configurations such as variable-capacity systems, and partial combined-cycle CHP systems.
 Where noted, the use of values that are determined through an external engineering analysis may be substituted by agreement between the participant, the program administrator and independent evaluator.
+This substitution of values does not eliminate ex post evaluation risk (retroactive adjustments to savings claims) that exists when using custom inputs.

 This measure was developed to be applicable to the following program types: Retrofit (RF), New Construction (NC).
 If applied to other program types, the measure savings should be verified.